richelbilderbeek/cpp/content/CppIndent.md

 5. Trevor Misfeldt, Gregory Bumgardner, Andrew Gray.
 The elements of C++ style.
 2004.
 ISBN: 978-0-521-89308-4.
 Chapter 3.1, page 16: 'Do not use hard tabs'
+6. Gottschling, Peter.
+Discovering Modern C++: An Intensive Course for Scientists, Engineers, and Programmers.
+Addison-Wesley Professional, 2015.
+    Chapter 1.4.3.1: 'the indentation should reflect the structure of the program'